 Chicago Speeding Attorneys

-For a motorist who is traveling above the posted speed limit, flashing lights in the rearview mirror is not a welcome sight.
+For a motorist who is traveling above the posted speed limit, flashing lights in the rearview mirror are not a welcome sight.
 At a bare minimum, a traffic stop for speeding will likely lead to a costly citation that will raise your insurance rates.
-As a result of recent changes to the law in Illinois, however, a stop for excessive speeding in Chicago could lead to criminal charges being filed against you.
+As a result of recent changes to the law in Illinois however, a stop for excessive speeding in Chicago could lead to criminal charges being filed against you.
 If you were recently charged with what is commonly referred to as “aggravated speeding” in Chicago, it is imperative that you understand the potential consequences for a conviction.

 Illinois Traffic Law Basics

 To understand the Chicago aggravated speeding law, it helps to first gain a better understanding of basic traffic law concepts.
 Most traffic violations are infractions, meaning they are punishable by a fine only.
 Traffic violations are typically separated into two categories — moving violations and non-moving violations.
 Failure to yield and speeding for example, are moving violations while an expired registration or a broken taillight are non-moving violations.
 Although most moving violations are only punishable by the imposition of a fine, they also add “points” to your driving record.
 If you rack up enough convictions on your record, then the Illinois Secretary of State will calculate the number of points at that time to determine the designated period of time for which your license will be suspended or even revoked.
 Moving violations can also cause your insurance rates to increase.